joeromero/docs/maps_api.md

  * number (can only contain numerical representation)
  * css_color (can only contain color names or hex-values)

-Placeholder default value will be used when not provided at instantiation time and could be used to test validity of the template by creating a default instance.
+Placeholder default values will be used when not provided at instantiation time and could be used to test validity of the template by creating a default instance.

-Be careful selecting the template types and defining the template, some user couldaccess
+Be careful selecting the template types and defining the template, some users could access.

-#### response
+#### Response

 ```
 {